Serene-Arc/bulk-downloader-for-reddit/README.md

 - `--config`
   - If the path to a configuration file is supplied with this option, the BDFR will use the specified config
   - See [Configuration Files](#configuration) for more details
+- `--disable-module`
+  - Can be specified multiple times
+  - Disables certain modules from being used
+  - See [Disabling Modules](#disabling-modules) for more information and a list of module names
 - `--log`
   - This allows one to specify the location of the logfile
   - This must be done when running multiple instances of the BDFR, see [Multiple Instances](#multiple-instances) below